ibm-cloud-docs/monitoring/access_key.md

 3. Select **API keys**.

-    You can see the ingestion keys that have been created.
+    You can see the access keys that have been created.

-4. Select **Generate Ingestion Key**.
+4. Select **Generate access key**.

     A new key is added to the list.

-5. Delete the old ingestion key.
+5. Delete the old access key.
 Click **delete**.

-**Note:** After you reset the ingestion key, you must update the ingestion key for any log sources that you have configured to forward logs to this IBM Log Analysis with LogDNA instance.
+**Note:** After you reset the access key, you must update the access key for any log sources that you have configured to forward logs to this IBM Log Analysis with LogDNA instance.